Shashanksnraj/ReleaseGates/readme.md

 1. When we click on **More**, we will encounter an error.
 Do this couple of times for triggering alert.

-   >>This is just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.
+   >>This error scenario just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.

    ![VSTS Demo Generator](images/exception.png)